-In a similar way to how your business or home router knows where the devices (i.e. PCs) on your network are located, the D-Zone firewall servers know where servers on the internet are located.
-This part of the D-Zone service is traditionally called a recursive server.
-The difference is that our recursive resolver refuses to provide directions to known problem sites.
-For most small and medium businesses, the recursive service is delivered by an Internet Service Provider while many large organizations choose to run their own.
+In a similar way to how your business or home router knows where the devices (i.e. PCs, phones, tablets, smart TVs etc.) on your network are located, the CIRA DNS Firewall servers know where servers on the internet are located.
+This is traditionally called a recursive resolver and the difference is that the CIRA recursive resolver refuses to provide directions to cybersecurity threats.

 Configure D-Zone service for your organization

-CIRA does not currently offer any kind of free open recursive service so we are required to whitelist your access to our servers.
+CIRA operates the CIRA Canadian Shield for households as a free and open recursive service.
+But for business, to get the security and reporting they need the service is not open and we are required to whitelist access to our resolvers.
 This improves security and performance for our customers by keeping the service dedicated to their needs.